Gaming12846/TrollPlus/README.md

 - Freeze player
 - Hand item drop
 - Player control
-- Flip Behind player when interacting
+- Flip behind player when interacting
 - Sound spam
-- Message spam
+- Message spam (You can add as many messages as you want)
 - Random scray sound
 - Fake ban
 - Vanish (Target and all)